mblayman/mattlayman.com/content/understand-django/2021-03-23-deploy-site-live.md

-we looked at automated testing and how writing tests to check your Django project can be very valuable to save you time and make sure your site works for your users.
+we looked at automated testing and how writing tests to check your Django project can be very valuable, saving you time and making sure your site works for your users.
 Next,
 we're going to look into